If you or someone you care about is living with dementia, it’s important to know that help is available across Shropshire, Telford and Wrekin.

 In Telford and Wrekin, there are currently three Admiral Nurses, and in Shropshire, there are four, all working closely with families and local health and social care teams.

 To find out more about Admiral Nurse support, speak to your GP or health professional about a referral.
-You can also contact the Admiral Nurse Helpline on 0800 888 6678.
+You can also contact the Admiral Nurse Helpline:

 Watch the video at the bottom of this page to find out more.